ajba1973/ms2-RPS/README.md

 ### 2.1 Existing Features

-For this project, I decided to split the site into **two** sections, a home page and a game page.
+For this project, I decided to split the site into **two** sections, a landing area and a game area.

-- Home Page
+- Landing area
-    - To be filled
+    - It is a floating page that disappears when the start button is pressed.
     - To be filled
     ![Image](To be filled)